Categories

 Second, the law of tech has usually been that water flows downhill.
 More and more companies and products end up becoming features on other products and platforms.
 You may recall that there used to be a separate set of software for writing (Wordperfect), presentation (Persuasion), spreadsheets (Lotus123) and now there is MS Office and Google Suite.
 Last month a company called Brellium raised $16m from presumably very clever VCs to summarize clinical notes and analyze them for compliance.
 Now watch them prove me wrong, but doesn’t it seem that everyone and their dog has already built AI to summarize and analyze clinical notes?
 Can’t one more analysis for compliance be added on easily?
 It’s a pretty good bet that this functionality will be part of some bigger product very soon.

 (By the way, one area that might be distinct is voice conversation, which right now does seem to have a separate set of skills and companies working in it because interpreting human speech and conversing with humans is tricky.
-Of course that might be a temporary “moat” that these companies have which may end up back in the main LLM soon enough).
+Of course that might be a temporary “moat” and these companies or their products may end up back in the main LLM soon enough).

 Meanwhile, Vine Kuraitis, Girish Muralidharan & the late Jody Ranck just wrote a 3 part series on how the EMR is moving anyway towards becoming a bigger unified digital health platform which suggests that the clinical part of the EMR will be integrated with all the other process stuff going on in health systems.
 Think staffing, supplies, finance, marketing, etc. And of course there’s still the ongoing integration between EMRs and medical devices and sensors across the hospital and eventually the wider health ecosystem.